 How Does A Turbocharger Work?

-In vehicles, a turbocharger is connected to the engine, whose turbine rotates with the energy obtained from the engine’s exhaust gases.
-The turbine of a turbocharger is connected to a compressor wheel.
-The turbocharger’s turbine is located in the exhaust stream of the engine and converts the exhaust gases into mechanical energy to rotate the turbine wheel.
+A modern engine is equipped with a turbocharger, whose turbine is connected to the compressor wheel.
+The turbine rotates due to the flow of exhaust gases of the engine.
+The turbocharger’s turbine is located in the exhaust flow of the engine and converts the exhaust gases into mechanical energy to rotate the turbine wheel.

-The compressor wheel of the turbocharger is located in the air intake system of the engine, where the turbocharger draws in outside air and injects it into the engine with high pressure.
+The compressor wheel in the turbocharger is located on the side of the air intake system, where with the help of the compressor the turbocharger draws outside air and injects it into the engine with high pressure.

 Where Is The Turbocharger Located?